Basic-Data-Infrastructure/developer-portal/index.md

 ##### Authorization Register

 The Authorization Register acts as an information point on authorizations to data belonging to a Data Owner.
 The register can follow any logic required by the Data Owner (role-based, permission based, etc).
-A Service Consumer can give it a request for what resource you would like to access, via what API call, and in what way (read, create, update) and it will give out a digital permission slip, if the Service Consumer indeed has access to that resource.
+A Data Consumer can give it a request for what resource you would like to access, via what API call, and in what way (read, create, update) and it will give out a digital permission slip, if the Data Consumer indeed has access to that resource.
 This permission slip, known as “delegation evidence,” can then be passed to the Service Provider.
 The Service Provider can use the Delegation Evidence in its authorization logic.

 #### Developer’s Role in BDI

-The main way in which developers participate in BDI is by writing Service Consumers and Service Providers.
+The main way in which developers participate in BDI is by writing Data Consumers and Service Providers.
 It is important to understand the role and purpose of all components involved, in order to maintain the security of the services.
 The largest part of working in a BDI architecture is managing credentials, calling the Association Register and Authorization Register services, and checking the output of these services.
 Skipping steps, such as not verifying the signature of a JSON Web Token, will compromise the security of the service you are implementing.

 #### Technical Overview